J-81/GeneLab_Data_Processing-1/RNAseq/Workflow_Documentation/NF_RCP-F/NF_RCP-F_workflow-usage.md

 5. [Additional Output Files](#5-additional-output-files)
 6. [Known Issues](#6-known-issues)

-### 1. Install Conda and Nextflow
+### 1. Install Conda and Nextflow (**CHANGE TO SINGULARITY INSTALL INSTRUCTIONS**)

-We recommend installing a Miniconda, Python3 version appropriate for your system, as exemplified in [the Happy Belly Bioinformatics link above](https://astrobiomike.github.io/unix/conda-intro#getting-and-installing-conda).
+We recommend installing a Miniconda, Python3 version appropriate for your system, as instructed by [Happy Belly Bioinformatics](https://astrobiomike.github.io/unix/conda-intro#getting-and-installing-conda).

 Once conda is installed on your system, you can install the latest version of Nextflow by running the following commands: